FXDevailly/IG-RL/README.md

 1) Create a folder/arborescence under the config folder (e.g. config/binary/New_Exp/)
 2) Under this new folder, create one or multiple .ini files with your own settings/hyperparameters.
 Multiple examples of such .ini files can be found.
 For instance, config/binary/GCN/Q_L/Train/BINARY_GEN_GCN_IQL.ini

+- Note : There are many settings/hyperparameters in complete .ini config files. settings.ini enumerates the most important/interesting settings (with their descriptions).
+- You can identify the settings you're interested in using settings.ini and look for this setting in a complete .ini file to modify it accordingly.

 3) Create one last .ini file at the same location, pointing toward all the .ini files you intend to include in a given run.
 Multiple examples of such .ini files can be found.
 For instance, config/binary/GCN/Train/Train_all.ini
 4) Execute : $python main.py --config-dir={path to the last .ini file mentioned in the previous step}